Skip to content

 Typical private school tuition:

-Private school is significant expense but available option.
+Private school is a considerable expense but an available option.

 Honors and Advanced Programs#